 In getting the right running shoes Pronation needs to be considered.
 It refers to the natural movement of our feet when either we are walking or running.
 It has Three classifications Over pronation, Supination and Neutral.
 In order to better understand these Three classifications knowing what our foot arch is will help us using the wet test method.

 Get your feet fully wet and try to step on a piece of bondpaper observe the pattern you made from it and compare it with the above image.
 Now that you have identify your foot arch it will help you know your pronation allowing you to get the right running shoes.

-Also referred to as underpronation, the foot strikes in the ground with the outside of the heel first and there is no enough inward roll.
+Also referred to as under pronation, the foot strikes the ground with the outside of the heel first and there is not enough inward roll.
 Based on the wet test method Supination have high arches and according to runners world under pronators can wear neutral-cushioned shoes.

-Having neutral arch the foot strikes in the ground with the outside of the heel and rolls inward having even distribution to support the body weight and shock absorption.
-Neutral -cushioned running shoes definitely works well.
+Having a neutral arch the foot strikes the ground with the outside of the heel and rolls inward having even distribution to support the body weight and shock absorption.
+Neutral-cushioned running shoes definitely work well.

-The opposite of Supination the foot strikes the ground with the outside of the heel and with excessive inward rolling.
-Over pronators have low arch and referred to as flat footed.
+The opposite of Supination refers to inward rolling of the foot.
+The foot strikes the ground with the inward side of the heel and with excessive inward rolling.
+Overpronators have a low arch and are referred to as flat-footed.
 The running shoes that will work for them are stability running shoes.